-IG is currently a Business Developer.
-He has good exposure in project management with over 5 years experience on different projects.
+IG is currently a Business Dev.
+Exe.
+He has good exposure in project management with over 5 years of experience on different projects.

 The art of managing a project is a combination of very critical activities that require a lot of planning and documentation.
 You cannot recoup completely, used resources when you channel them wrongly; justifying the series of lengthy meetings performed during project initiation.